 According to Entrepreneur.com, keeping your home-office free from clutter helps you think more clearly, which produces better results.
 Home office clutter can quickly accumulate over time, so the fewer unnecessary items in your office, the better for your productivity.

-Setting up a good home office makes working from home much easier.
-Therefore the above tips are useful when setting up your home office.
+Setting up a good home office makes work from home in Germany (or anywhere else) much easier.
+After all, you need to make it a comfy and practical space where you can focus and be productive for several hours each day.
+Hopefully, the above tips will be useful when setting up your home office in Germany.

-Are you working remotely in Germany?
+Do you work from home in Germany?
 If you already have a home office in Germany, how did you set it up?
 Tell us about your experiences in setting up your home office and using it for tax deductions, I’m curious!